SamuelSchwab/SamuelSchwab.github.io/_posts/2025-05-12-hitomezashi-patterns.md

 ---

 *Hitomezashi* is a type of Japanese *sashiko* embroidery, where stitches are regularly spaced from each other on a canvas.
-The patterns that result from these stitches have caught attention of many sewing enthusiasts and mathematicians, due to their beautiful appearance and interesting mathematical properties.
+The patterns that result from these stitches have caught the attention of many sewing enthusiasts and mathematicians, due to their beautiful appearance and interesting mathematical properties.

 I first came across a hitomezashi pattern in [a YouTube video from Brady Haran's channel "Numberphile"](https://www.youtube.com/watch?v=JbfhzlMk2eY), wherein mathematician Ayliean MacDonald demonstrates how to draw them on paper: